DemondLove/Expedia-Hotel-Prediction-Workflow/README.md

 ![Icon](pandasWorkflowDAG.png)

-Import dataset from Presistence Layer
+importDataset: Import dataset from Presistence Layer

-updateIDFieldsToCategoricalFeatures

-removeHighCardinalityFeatures

-removeHighNULLCntFeatures

-removeRemainingRecordsWithNULLS

-convertCategoricalVariablesToDummyVariables
+updateIDFieldsToCategoricalFeatures: Update the ID fields to be categorical features

+updateISFieldsToBooleanFeatures: Update the boolean fields to the correct datatype

+removeHighCardinalityFeatures: Remove high cardinality categorical variables

+removeHighNULLCntFeatures: Remove feature with an abnormally high number of missing values

+removeRemainingRecordsWithNULLS: Remove any remaining rows containing a NULL value

+convertCategoricalVariablesToDummyVariables: Convert categorical variables into dummy variables

-Export dataset into the Analytics Layer
+logEndOfDataPipeline: Export dataset into the Analytics Layer